Manage Alerts with Alertmanager in KubeSphere

 KubeSphere has been using Prometheus as its monitoring service’s backend from the first release.
 Starting from v3.0, KubeSphere adds Alertmanager to its monitoring stack to manage alerts sent from Prometheus as well as other components such as kube-events and kube-auditing.

 Alertmanager can be used to manage alerts sent from sources other than Prometheus.
-In KubeSphere v3.0 and above, user can use it to manage alerts triggered by K8s events.
-For more details, please refer to kube-events
+In KubeSphere v3.0 and above, users can use it to manage alerts triggered by Kubernetes events.
+For more details, refer to kube-events.

-In KubeSphere v3.0 and above, user can also use Alertmanager to manage alerts triggered by K8s/KubeSphere audit events.
+In KubeSphere v3.0 and above, users can also use Alertmanager to manage alerts triggered by Kubernetes/KubeSphere auditing events.

 Generally, to receive notifications for Alertmanager alerts, users have to edit Alertmanager’s configuration files manually to configure receiver settings such as Email and Slack.

-This is not convenient for K8s users and it breaks the multi-tenant principle/architecture of KubeSphere.
-More specifically, alerts triggered by workloads in different namespaces belonging to different users might be sent to the same user.
+This is not convenient for Kubernetes users and it breaks the multi-tenant principle/architecture of KubeSphere.
+More specifically, alerts triggered by workloads in different namespaces, which should have been sent to different tenants, might be sent to the same tenant.

 To use Alertmanager to manage alerts on the platform, KubeSphere offers Notification Manager, a Kubernetes native notification management tool, which is completely open source.
 It complies with the multi-tenancy principle, providing user-friendly experiences of Kubernetes notifications.
 It’s installed by default in KubeSphere v3.0 and above.

-For more details about using Notification Manager to receive Alertmanager Notifications, please refer to Notification Manager
+For more details about using Notification Manager to receive Alertmanager notifications, refer to Notification Manager.